 - An enamel coated Dutch Oven.
 I have had mine for years and I use it for everything from roast to soup to homemade Bolognese, and even sourdough bread.

 - A set of stainless steel pots and pans.
-I prefer no coating on my pots and pans basic stainless steel works great when used properly and it's healthier for you than non stick.
+I prefer no coating on my pots and pans.
+Basic stainless steel works great when used properly and heated before use. stainless is also healthier for you than non-stick.
+The linked set is exactly what I have, but I purchased at Costco when they had a deal, look around and sometimes you can get these for great prices!

 - Simple set of mixing bowls.
 I like glass because they are super affordable but pottery works well also.